AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 print(response.text)
 ```

-Clicking run, you can find that a result is obtained, as follows:
+Clicking run, you can find that you will get a result as follows:

 ```json
 {